UWNetworksLab/uProxy-p2p/src/firefox/README.md

 - Run 'cd build/dev/firefox'

-- Run `cfx run` and Firefox should launch
+- Run `cfx run` and Firefox should launch with the uProxy add-on installed